 What is the 3-2-1 backup rule?

-The idea behind the 3-2-1 backup rule is simple:- Have at least 3 copies of your data
+The idea behind the 3-2-1 backup rule is simple:

 - Save data on 2 different physical media